Starbeck: Decline of the railways

 In the 1950s the decline set in.
 In 1951 the Nidd Valley Line closed to passengers and the loop line to Pannal (under Crimple Viaduct) closed completely.
 In September 1959 the engine shed and marshalling yard closed.
 In 1967 the passenger service to Ripon was withdrawn.

 The last goods train travelled the old Leeds to Thirsk railway line from Starbeck to Northallerton on 9 October 1969, leaving only the current Harrogate Line.
 By 1969 the station was no longer staffed and the station buildings, goods shed and coal depot were demolished in 1978.

 Starbeck today

-The High Street shops include a chemist, post office, butchers' outlets, general stores, motorcycle shop, veterinary practice, a growing number of fast food take-aways and a chimney sweep who sells wood-burning stoves.
+The High Street shops include a chemist, butchers' outlet, general stores, motorcycle shop, veterinary practice and a growing number of fast food take-aways.
 There is only one public house, after the British Heritage Society-listed Henry Peacock Pub, named after the master of the local workhouse, due to be demolished in 2016, was turned into a terrace of apartments with retail stores on the ground floor.

 Taylors of Harrogate's Yorkshire Tea factory, Betty's Craft Bakery, a large Morrisons supermarket and a branch of Currys/PC World lie within a nearby industrial estate.

+Harrogate's local bus company, The Harrogate Bus Company, also has its depot located by the railway line.
+The Harrogate Bus Company's parent, Transdev Blazefield, is also registered at the depot.

 There are historical public baths in Spa Lane, in keeping with the spa history of the Harrogate area.

 Starbeck has been a frequent winner of the Royal Horticultural Society "In Bloom" award in the Urban Community Category.